 I do not class a communal relationship as intimate friendship.
 I do not necessarily have any personal affinity with a member of my anthropological community.
 I do not necessarily share any specific interests or values with him.
 Nonetheless, it is from among members of my anthropological community that my friends emerge.

 John and Mary are each part of their respective anthropological communities.
 They encounter and become mutually attracted by a strong personal affinity each has for the other.
 They converse at length over many months.
 They enjoy each other's company.
 They discover that they share many deep interests and subscribe to the same strongly-held moral principles.
 They find themselves naturally and subconsciously behaving towards each other in an ultra-considerate and respectable way.
 They start to become intimate friends.

 Their relationship intensifies to the point where it crosses the threshold at which emotional imprinting starts to occur.
 A complex emotional model of each starts to form in the other's mind.
 At this point, the individual — who he is to her and who she is to him — starts to matter.
 The relationship between them has become highly selective.
 As time passes, they go through a process of adaptive attachment.
 Her emotions, interests and values become augmented and more oriented towards his.
 His emotions, interests and values become augmented and more oriented towards hers.

 All this has the effect of building an ever-stronger and wider communications link or bridge between their two conscious selves.
 It also places within each of them a sense of obligation to — and responsibility towards — the other.
 But this is not enough to construct a robust lasting relationship.
 To do this they must start to deploy their shared affinity, interests and values within a shared life-project, the fulfilling of which the two of them will share as a life-long goal.
 This goal may include many practical projects along the way.
-But its overall essence is the continual betterment of their relationship with an element of contributing to the making of a better world.
+But its overall essence is the continual betterment of their relationship with an element of contributing to building a better world.